-- 1. Turn off the server and peripheral devices and disconnect all external cables and power cords (see "Preparing to Install Options" on page 38); then remove the top cover (see "Removing the Top Cover" on page 40). - 2.
+- Turn off the server and peripheral devices and disconnect all external cables and power cords (see "Preparing to install options" on page 37); then remove the top cover (see "Removing the top cover" on page 40). - 2.
 Turn the two quarter-turn fasteners 2 on the processor housing cover 1 one quarter turn and remove the cover from the processor housing. - 3.
-Remove the terminator card from the secondary microprocessor connector 6.
-You do not need the terminator card when you have a second microprocessor installed.
-You can store it in a safe place in the static-protective package that your new microprocessor is shipped in. - 4.
+Determine the connectors where the microprocessor and VRMs are to be installed.
+See Table 1 on page 54 and the label on the inside of the top cover. - 4.
+Remove the terminator card 10 from the microprocessor connector 9.
+Store the terminator card in a safe place in the static-protective package that your new microprocessor is shipped in; you will need to install it again if you ever remove the microprocessor. - 5.
 Install the microprocessor: - a.
 Touch the static-protective package containing the new microprocessor to any unpainted metal surface on the server; then, remove the microprocessor from the package. - b.
-Hold the microprocessor 4 by the open latches 3, and center the microprocessor over the secondary processor connector 6. - Attention: Make sure the microprocessor is oriented and aligned correctly before you try to close the latches. - c.
-Carefully close the latches 3 to seat the microprocessor in the connector. - 5.
-Install the two voltage regulator modules (VRMs) 7 included in the microprocessor kit. - a.
-Center the first VRM over the connector 3.
-Make sure that the VRM is oriented and aligned correctly; then, press the VRM into the connector.
-The latches should snap into the locked positions. - b.
-Repeat the preceding step for the second VRM. - Note: If you remove the secondary microprocessor at some time in the future, remember to install the terminator card in the secondary microprocessor connector and to remove the VRMs for the secondary microprocessor. - 6.
-Install the processor housing cover 1 and turn the two quarter-turn fasteners2 one quarter turn to secure the cover. - 7.
-If you have other options to install or remove, do so now; otherwise, go to "Completing the Installation" on page 78.
+Hold the microprocessor 4 by the open latches 3, and center the microprocessor over the microprocessor connector 9.

+Attention: Make sure the microprocessor is oriented and aligned correctly before you try to close the latches.

+- c.
+Carefully close the latches 3 to seat the microprocessor in the connector. - 6.
+Install the voltage regulator modules (VRMs) 12 included in the microprocessor kit: - a.
+Remove fan assembly 4 to allow access to the VRM connectors.
+See "Replacing a hot-swap fan assembly" on page 81 for instructions on removing fan assembly 4. - b.
+Determine the connectors where the VRMs are to be installed.
+See Table 1 on page 54 and the label on the inside of the top cover.
+The microprocessor upgrade kit comes with two VRMs.
+You might need to install only one, depending upon the number of microprocessors in your server. - c.
+Center the VRM 12 over the connector 11.
+Make sure that the VRM is oriented and aligned correctly; then, press the VRM into the connector. - d.
+Repeat the preceding step for the second VRM, if needed.
+If you need to install only one VRM, store the remaining VRM in a safe place to use as a replacement, if you ever need one.

+Note: If you remove the microprocessor later, remember to install the terminator card in the appropriate microprocessor connector and to remove the VRMs for that microprocessor.

+- e.
+Install fan assembly 4.
+See "Replacing a hot-swap fan assembly" on page 81 for instructions on installing fan assembly 4. - 7.
+Install the processor housing cover 1 and turn the two quarter-turn fasteners 2 one quarter turn to secure the cover. - 8.
+If you have other options to install or remove, do so now; otherwise, go to "Completing the installation" on page 84.